paritytech/solo-para-bridge-poc/bin/millau/README.md

 # Solo-chain Devnet 🔌✉️

-A solo-chain devnet that will serve as an initial testbed for code targeting the Metadata.
+A solo-chain devnet that will serve as an initial testbed for code processing file metadata.
 This solo-chain serves to:
 1. Retrieve metadata
 2. House a client-side module that contains logic to create a hash from the JSON metadata.
 3. Send a hash of the data into the runtime via custom runtime api, finalize the expected hash, and store it.